barzul-labrador/labrador-frontend-test/README.md

-Fifth exercice : add sort
+Fifth exercise : add sort

 We need this table to be sortable : the first 2 columns (name and department) has to be sortable.
 The other columns must not be sortable.

-Siwth exercice : add pagination on this table.
+Sixth exercise : add pagination on this table.

 The table has to render a maximum of 10 elements.
 A pagination is needed here.